jeanrnette/CodePath_AND101_Project7/README.md

 ## Summary

-**Game genie** is an android app that **that helps you discover 5 new videogames to play.
+**Game Genie** is an android app that **that helps you discover 5 new videogames to play.
 Choose a genre, platform, and whether you want multiplayer.
 The app randomly generates 5 game suggestions pulled from the RAWG Video Games Database API.**

 If I had to describe this project in three (3) emojis, they would be: :triumph: :question: :art: